davidkellis/confefe/README.md

    jane,
    amy,]

-# bracketed list of unbracketed lists
+# bracketed list of unbracketed lists is not allowed
-[
-  - bob
-  - joe
-  - roy,

-  - eva
-  - jane
-  - amy
-]

 # bracketed list of bracketed lists
 [ [bob, joe, roy],